panglesd/slipshow/docs/record-tutorial.rst

    - The "Select" tool will allow you to select strokes, either on the preview or on the timeline.
-   - The "Move" tool will allow you to move strokes, either spacially on the preview, or in time on the timeline.
+   - The "Move" tool will allow you to move strokes, either spatially on the preview, or in time on the timeline.
 The move tool moves all *selected* strokes, no matter where you click!
 If you don't have any selected strokes, it moves all strokes that are after where you clicked.
-   - The "Rescale" tool will allow you to rescale strokes, either spacially on the preview, or in time on the timeline.
+   - The "Rescale" tool will allow you to rescale strokes, either spatially on the preview, or in time on the timeline.
 The rescale tool rescales all *selected* strokes, no matter where you click!
 If you don't have any selected strokes, it rescales the duration of the whole timeline.

 .. video:: editing3.mp4
    :width: 100%

 We are almost there!
-Now, we want to add a pause in various places, to leave us some take to speak, take questions, etc.
+Now, we want to add pauses in various places, to leave us some time to speak, take questions, etc:

 - Before writing the second ("reversed") sum.
 - Before making the "sum of the two sums".

 We can do that!
 Use the slider on top of the timeline to position the time where you want, and click the ``Add pause`` button.
 Now, replay from the beginning: the replay stops at the pause!
-And if you reclick replay, it goes through.
+If you click replay again, playback continues.

 .. video:: edit-plus.mp4
    :width: 100%